bmarkovic17/managraph/api/README.md

 1. EXPRESS_PORT - a numeric key which sets the port of the express app.
 In case of an invalid or missing value, port number 3000 will be used.
 2. PRODUCTION - a boolean key which sets the app in production mode.
 Currently this setting is only relevant for error handling.
 In case of an invalid or missing value, app will run in development mode.
+3. TEST_MEMGRAPH_INSTANCE_NAME - an arbitrary instance name used by unit tests.
+Default value for this parameter is "memgraph"
+3. TEST_MEMGRAPH_INSTANCE_URI - should be an URI to a valid active memgraph instance used by unit tests.
+Default value for this parameter is "localhost:7687"